visual-space/visual-editor/README.md

 **Minimal example**

-Make sure you don't overwrite the controller on `build()` or other updates, otherwise you will lose the contents of the history.
+Make sure you don't overwrite the `EditorController` via `setState()`, otherwise you will lose the contents of the history.
 Which means no more undo, redo with the previous states.
+In general avoid using `setState()` to update the document.
+There are methods available in the `EditorController` for such tasks.

 ```dart
 final _controller = EditorController.basic();
 ```